-The behaviors listed in the Have a Growth Mindset and Exhibit Professionalism strand of the Teacher Practice Rubric (TPR) explicitly illustrate the professional behaviors that Urban Teachers requires all residents and fellows to exhibit throughout their clinical and coursework experiences.
-Consistent and thoughtful classroom participation is expected of every Urban Teachers resident and fellow.
-Classroom participation comprises ten percent (10%) of the overall course grade.
+The behaviors listed in the Have a Growth Mindset and Exhibit Professionalism strand of the Teacher Practice Rubric (TPR) explicitly illustrate the professional behaviors required of all residents and fellows throughout their clinical and coursework experiences.
+Consistent and thoughtful classroom participation is expected of every program participant.
+Attendance and participation comprise fifteen percent (15%) of the overall course grade.

 Coursework Participation Rubric